Neology92/random-scripts/README.md

 ## gen_bin_mask.py

-This script generates a binary mask with given number of bits,</br>
-shifted by given number of positions.
+This script generates a binary mask with given number of bits, shifted by given number of positions.

 ```bash